radicalkjax/Athena/README.md

 ## Features

+> **Note:** Local model functionality is currently disabled to focus on connecting to online AI agents.
+The codebase includes the infrastructure for local models, but this feature is not active in the current version.

-- **Multiple AI Models**: Connect to different AI models including OpenAI GPT-4, Claude 3 Opus, DeepSeek Coder, and local models
+- **Multiple AI Models**: Connect to different AI models including OpenAI GPT-4, Claude 3 Opus, and DeepSeek Coder
 - **Secure Container Analysis**: Run malware in an isolated container environment for safer analysis
 - **Metasploit Integration**: Access the Metasploit database to identify vulnerabilities and related exploits
 - **Deobfuscation**: Convert obfuscated malicious code into readable, understandable code